vincen-github/Adversarial-Contrastive-Training/README.md

 Official repository of the paper **Unsupervised Transfer Learning via Adversarial Contrastive Training**

 Except for tuning λ for different dataset, all other hyperparameters of model structure and training policy used in our experiments are align with [Whitening for Self-Supervised Representation Learning](https://arxiv.org/abs/2007.06346).
 The implementation is all conducted in single NVIDIA Tesla V100 and checkpoints are stored in `data` each 100 epochs during training.
-All trained models are available in `model`.
+All trained models are available in `models`.

 ## Supported Models
 - ACT(Ours)